git-pull/tao-of-tmux/manuscript/08-configuration.md

 I> {language=shell, line-numbers=off}
 I>     $ tmux -f path/to/config.conf
 I>
-I> Note that, if a tmux server is running in the background and you want I> to test a fresh config, you must either shut down the rest of the I> tmux sessions or use a different socket name.
+I> Note: if a tmux server is running in the background and you want I> to test a fresh config, you must either shut down the rest of the I> tmux sessions or use a different socket name.
 Like this:
 I>